-Turmeric is a spice used as a flavoring and coloring agent in many cultures.
+Turmeric or Curcuma Longa is a spice used as a flavoring and coloring agent in many cultures.
 Botanically, it originates from another spice family, the ginger family that also seems to have many of the same health benefits as turmeric.

 It is derived from the rhizome part of the herbal plant and has a characteristic yellow color.

-We often forget that nature has her own natural products that can help us alleviate or completely erase the negative impacts of these unhealthy eating and lifestyle habits.
+We often forget that nature has its natural products that can help us alleviate or completely erase the negative impacts of these unhealthy eating and lifestyle habits.

 One of the superstar spices in this broad category of veggies, herbs, and fruits is the amazing turmeric.

 Turmeric health benefits are as varied as they are well-proven.
 This isn’t an exercise in conjecture we’re about to get into here, but a dive into some well-researched and proven turmeric benefits.

 They should give you more than enough reason to make turmeric a part of you and your family’s diet.
 You need to know some of these turmeric health benefits.
 Let’s get right to it.

 Here is my list of the health benefits of turmeric.